wavepackets/ImpingingJetSpectra/README.md

 For more details, please see Akamine, Nakanishi, Okamoto, Teramoto, Okunuki, and Tsutsumi (2015) "Acoustic Phenomena from Correctly Expanded Supersonic Jet Impinging on Inclined Plate," *AIAA Journal* 53(7) 2061-2067, doi: [10.2514/1.J053953](https://doi.org/10.2514/1.J053953)

 To use this data, please cite the paper above.
-Example sentences for citation are as follows:
+Example sentence for citation is as follows:

-> Akamine et al. (2015) AIAA J.. detail data available from https://github.com/wavepackets/ImpingingJetSpectra
+> Akamine et al. (2015) AIAA J., detail data available from https://github.com/wavepackets/ImpingingJetSpectra

 For any questions, please send an email to akamine@thermo.t.u-tokyo.ac.jp (Corresponding author, Masahito Akamine from the University of Tokyo, Japan).